Navy bands in Canada: 1867-1910

 Following confederation in 1867, Naval protection began to be provided by the Royal Navy.
 This meant that all naval bands came from Britain and operated on a unit basis.
 Many musicians in these bands were recruited from the local area, although most came from Britain.
 After 1870, the presence of naval bands, particularly fleet bands, became insignificant in Western Canada and specifically in Victoria, British Columbia.
 As a result, few bands visited the area in the latter half of the century.
-Among the last British naval bands to go to Western Canada in the 19th century was the one from HMS Warspite (03) from 1890-1893 and from 1899-1902.
+Among the last British naval bands to go to Western Canada in the 19th century was the one from HMS Warspite (03) from 1890 to 1893 and from 1899 to 1902.
 In 1910, the House of Commons passed the Naval Service Act proposed by Prime Minister Wilfrid Laurier, establishing the Naval Service of Canada, the precursor to the RCN.
 As a result, part-time ship bands were formed in the new naval force of Canada.